 After pro-democracy protests in March 2011 and the subsequent government crackdown on protesters, Syria erupted into a brutal civil war with horrific consequences.
 The war has been raging for over five years between government forces, anti-government rebel groups, and terrorist organisations.
 According to the Syrian Observatory for Human Rights, over 312,000 people have been killed, including nearly 16,000 children.

-The conflict has seen brutal tactics employed by all parties to the conflict: the abduction and silencing of lawyers, journalists and human rights defenders; the use of sexual violence against innocent civilians; the indiscriminate and disproportionate use of conventional and improvised weapons; the use of torture in detention centers; and the flourishing of a culture of impunity and disregard for those providing humanitarian assistance.
+The conflict has seen brutal tactics employed by all parties to the conflict: the targeting of civilian populations, including women and children, men and boys, the elderly, and people with disabilities; the abduction and silencing of lawyers, journalists and human rights defenders; the use of sexual violence against innocent civilians; the indiscriminate and disproportionate use of conventional and improvised weapons; the use of torture in detention centres; and the flourishing of a culture of impunity and disregard for those providing humanitarian assistance.

-The ACFID members listed below are working in Syria, Jordan, Lebanon, Iraq, Turkey and Egypt, either directly or through partners, providing urgently needed supplies, shelter support and health, education, and protection services to aid humanitarian efforts.
+The ACFID members listed below are working in Syria, Jordan, Lebanon, Iraq, Turkey, Egypt, Greece, Serbia and Croatia, either directly or through partners, providing emergency food and water, hygiene kits, blankets, and health and protection services.

 ACFID asks that people show their generosity with cash donations, rather than goods.
 The generosity of Australians is unwavering, but sending items such as clothes, food or bedding can have unintended consequences, like diverting the attention and resources of aid workers.
 Using cash donations, humanitarian agencies can direct supplies and materials to the right place, quickly and effectively.